abbotto/rectangular/README.md

 ---

 ### Services
+- Services are used for sending/receiving and manipulating data.
 - Global service modules are registerd in `src/client/public/modules/service.module.js`.
 - All service modules are prefixed with `service`.
+- Services that belong in specific components should be prefixed with `service.{{component}}`.

 **Example:** A module for a service may be called `service.myService`.

 ---

 ### Controllers
+- Controllers are used for passing around data provided by URL params and other means.
 - Controller modules are registerd in `src/client/public/modules/controller.module.js`.
 - All controller modules are prefixed with `controller`.